jilliangmeehan/looore/content/Books/The Little Witch and the Undying Fire.md

 Under the blood-green moon, the great witches danced around the bonfire.
 The little witch and the young astrologist hid in the shadows of trees that grew so thick that even dense clouds couldn't compare, and even the bonfire could not illuminate them.

 > [!jillian]
-> i wonder if this is the "dark forest" from [[the pale princess and the six pygmies]].
+> i wonder if this is the "dark forest" from [[The Pale Princess and the Six Pygmies]].

 "We just need to wait till the day after the ancient, forbidden night of revelry, when the dawn light first breaks and the various great witches depart.